 Safeguarding policies and procedures at Oxfam

 At Oxfam, we are committed to zero tolerance of sexual harassment, exploitation and abuse in our organization.
-This means that we will do everything in our power to prevent these from happening, and rigorously address it each and every time it happens.
+This means that we will do everything in our power to prevent these from happening, and rigorously address it each time it happens.

 On 16 February 2018, Oxfam agreed on a 10-Point Action Plan to strengthen Oxfam’s safeguarding policies and practices and to transform organizational culture.
 Learn more about it.